Toyota returns; wants time to show it's changed

 "It's tough for Toyota to dominate the market again with its current product line-up.
 It needs to improve overall product attractiveness, including design and ride quality," said Masatoshi Nishimoto, autos analyst at IHS Automotive in Tokyo.

-In the past five years, South Korea's Hyundai and affiliate Kia Motors (000270.KS) have almost doubled their U.S. market share to 8.9 percent, and the Detroit Three - General Motors (GM.N), Ford (F.N) and Chrysler - have increased their combined share to 47 percent from just above 44 percent after the global financial crisis.
+In the past five years, South Korea's Hyundai and affiliate Kia Motors have almost doubled their U.S. market share to 8.9 percent, and the Detroit Three - General Motors , Ford and Chrysler - have increased their combined share to 47 percent from just above 44 percent after the global financial crisis.

 "All around the world, automakers were affected by multiple factors in the last four years.
 They are now all finally standing at the starting line ...
 The next few years are crucial to see if Toyota can bring its growth back on track again," said Nishimoto.